Of course, all foods last for a shorter period of time if they are not stored properly.

 How long is Corn good for when prepared in a dish?

 How long does corn last?
 That depends.
 How long does soup last?
-In general, it lasts only as long as the quickest expiring ingredient in the recipe.
+In general, foods last only as long as the quickest expiring ingredient in the recipe.

 What are our shelf life resources?